-Enrollments by Top 10 Percent students increased for all four race/ethnic categories between 2009 and 2019 at Texas A&M University (Figure 4).
+Enrollments by Top 10 Percent students increased for all four race/ethnic categories between 2009 and 2020 at Texas A&M University (Figure 4).
 Non-Top 10 Percent enrollment increased for Hispanic and Other students and declined for African American and White students.
-Overall enrollment increased for Hispanic and Other students, increased slightly for African American students (from 287 to 299 students), and declined for White students.
-Top 10 Percent students accounted for most of the overall enrollment increase for Hispanic and Other students (Figure 5).
+Overall enrollment increased for Hispanic, Other, and White students, and declined slightly for African American students (from 287 to 273 students).
+Top 10 Percent students accounted for most of the overall enrollment increase for Hispanic students (Figure 5).

 Figure 4.
-Texas A&M University: First-Time Undergraduate Enrollment by Race/Ethnicity and Top 10 Percent Status, Fall 2009 and Fall 2019
+Texas A&M University: First-Time Undergraduate Enrollment by Race/Ethnicity and Top 10 Percent Status, Fall 2009 and Fall 2020

 Figure 5.
-Texas A&M University: 2009-2019 Change in First-Time Undergraduate Enrollment by Race/Ethnicity and Top 10 Percent Status
+Texas A&M University: 2009-2020 Change in First-Time Undergraduate Enrollment by Race/Ethnicity and Top 10 Percent Status

-Comparing Texas A&M University's racial/ethnic diversity with that of the population of 18- to 22-year-olds in the state, White students continued to make up the majority of new student enrollments (54%) in 2019, exceeding their share of the Texas young adult population (33%).
-The share of Hispanic and Other students increased between 2009 and 2019 (Figure 6).
-In both years, Hispanics were better represented in the Top 10 Percent group than among all new undergraduates-for example, 32% of Top 10 Percent students versus 28% of new undergraduates in 2019.
+Comparing Texas A&M University's racial/ethnic diversity with that of the population of 18- to 22-year-olds in the state, White students continued to make up the majority of new student enrollments (55%) in 2020, exceeding their share of the Texas young adult population (32%).
+The share of Hispanic and Other students increased between 2009 and 2020 (Figure 6).
+In both years, Hispanics were better represented in the Top 10 Percent group than among all new undergraduates-for example, 30% of Top 10 Percent students versus 26% of new undergraduates in 2020.

 The percentage of African American and Hispanic student enrollments continued to be well below the share of those two groups in the 18- to 22-year-old population in the state.
 African American young adults made up 13% of the 18- to 22-year-old population but 3% of all and Top 10 Percent enrollments.
-Hispanic students were 47% of the young adult population but 32% of Top 10 Percent enrollment and 28% of all enrollment.
+Hispanic students were 48% of the young adult population but 30% of Top 10 Percent enrollment and 26% of all enrollments.